fkiwy/Euclid_tools/README.md

 - `maskType`: A type of mask to apply to the spectrum data (e.g., `MaskType.ERROR`).

 #### Returns:
-- A table containing the spectrum data, including wavelength, flux, and error.
+- An Astropy QTable containing the spectrum data, including wavelength, flux, and error.

 ### 3. `retrieve_cutout()`